thegatesbrowser/thegates-docs/index.rst

 TheGates Docs
 ====================================

-| Welcome to TheGates documenation!
+| **TheGates** is a free and open-source 2D and 3D internet browser build with Godot Engine.
+| It connects game experiences together like world wide web and allows you to easily access them without installing.
 |
-| TheGates is an open-source 2D and 3D internet browser build with Godot Engine.
-| It connects game experiences together like world wide web and allows you to easily access them without installing.
+| Currently available on Windows and Linux.
+| MacOS support is coming soon!
+|
+| `Download from itch.io <https://nordup.itch.io/the-gates>`__

 .. note::

-   This project is under active development
+   The table of contents in the sidebar should let you easily access the documentation for your topic of interest.
+   You can also use the search function in the top-left corner.

 .. toctree::
    :hidden:
    :maxdepth: 1

    content/introduction.rst
-   content/exporting.rst
+   content/hosting.rst
    content/security.rst
    content/help.rst